raopriyam/Java-programs/README.md

 # leetcode-Java-
-the leetcode problem code is added to the repositories
+the leetcode problem code is added to the repositories.